Lessons from the fall – 1 | Genesis 3:1-6

 I probably believe God told them, don’t even go near that fruit, don’t touch it.
 My dear friend there is a great principle here.
 Young people, college students, children, older adults hear me.

 Stay away from lust and passion of sin.
 Do not even go near.
 Never think that you can stay close to sin and stay clean.
-Stay away from it, that is the only safe thing to do.
+Stay away from the fall, that is the only safe thing to do.

 3. Be careful of your doctrine.

 We need to be very careful of what we hear and follow in our faith.
 Not everything that we hear in the Christian faith is true.
 The devil is using the serpent as his vehicle to spin the Word of God and deceive people even today.
 He is quoting scripture here.
 The devil quoted scripture to the Lord Jesus Christ many, many years after this some 4000 years later.
-Therein we find a lesson.
+Therein we find a lesson of the fall.

 Be careful of what you hear – The devil may deceive you.